kubeflow/blog/_posts/2025-08-23-kubecon-2025-india-kubeflow.md

 Here are some key highlights from our booth conversations:

-- **Community Updates & Engagement:**
+- **Community Engagement:**
   - Discussions on real-world use cases and deployment strategies.
-Few users shared their experience of using Kubeflow in their companies.
+Few users shared their experience of using Kubeflow in their companies and how its benefiting them.
-  - People wanting to learn more about how to contribute to Kubeflow and use it as a tool.
+  - Many of audience want to learn more about how to explore and contribute to Kubeflow.
 (Answers: Join community calls, and check out GitHub for open issues)
   - Several companies expressed interest in adopting projects like Kubeflow.
-Few senior engineers were already using it for some of their workloads, now they want to go full-fledged prod.
+Few senior engineers were already using it for some of their workloads, now they want to use for production workload.

-- **Popular Questions from Visitors:**
+- **Popular Questions from Audience:**
-  - How does Kubeflow simplify ML workflows on Kubernetes?
+  - How does Kubeflow simplify ML workflows using Kubernetes?
+Can you clarify why kubeflow is not multicluster agnostic?
   - How does Kubeflow integrate with other cloud-native tools?
-Can you clarify why kubeflow is not multicluster agnostic?
+How is Kubeflow different from other tools in the industry?
   - What are the security considerations for running ML pipelines?
-How is Kubeflow different from other tools?
-  - How can Kubeflow help optimize costs when working with LLMs, especially in terms of minimizing GPU usage to stay within quota limits while still delivering performance?
+How can Kubeflow help optimize costs when working with LLMs, especially in terms of minimizing GPU usage to stay within quota limits while still delivering performance?
   - How mature is Kubeflow today, and how well does it align with the workflows of different MLOps?
 What is the timeline of graduation for Kubeflow?
-What does the roadmap for Kubeflow look like, and how can the community continue to engage and shape its development?
+What does the roadmap for Kubeflow look like?
-  - Why has Kubeflow chosen to integrate with ArgoCD rather than Tekton CD—a question that even came up from a maintainer of the Tekton project.
+  - Why has Kubeflow chosen to integrate with ArgoCD rather than Tekton CD — the question that came up from a maintainer of the Tekton project.

 ## Our experience